Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/daedalus.md

----
-title: Daedalus Script
----
 # Daedalus Script Language

 ZenGin engine uses its own script language called Daedalus.
 The language is used to define the game logic, dialogues, AI, missions, and other game-related content.

-## Synatx

-Daedalus synatx is a mix of C and C++, designed to be easy to use.
+Daedalus synatx is a mix of `C` and `C++`.
 The script language is not case-sensitive and whitespace is ignored.

+## Identifiers and Keywords

 Identifier are names for variables, constants, instances, prototypes, classes and functions.
 An identifier is a sequence of letters and ciphers.
 The first sign must be a letter.
-Thereafter, are allowed: letters, ciphers 0 to 9 and underscores.
+Thereafter, are allowed: letters, ciphers `0` to `9` and underscores.
 The length of identifiers is not restricted.

 Keywords are: